mementum/codeeval/README.rst

 Challenges
 ----------

+The challenges below have been 100% solved.
+The scoring is:

+  - *Hard*: 0-100
+  - *Medium*: 0-65
+  - *Easy*: 0-35

+Achieving the perfect maximum score is impossible because that would imply no time usage and no memory comsumption.
+Faster and leaner programs approach the perfect score for each category asymptotically.
+See: https://www.codeeval.com/ranking.
+(Reference copy below the table)

 +------+----------+-----------------------------------+----------+--------+--------+-----------+
 | Code | Category | Name                              | Language | Score  |  Time  |  Memory   |
 |      |          |                                   |          |        |  (ms)  |  (bytes)  |